jon-jacky/Piety/browser/README.md

 These are the commands (that is, function calls) you can type at the Python prompt to run the browser.
 To get to the Python prompt from display editing mode, type *M-x* (*meta x*, hold down the *alt* key while typing the *x* key).
-Use other editor commands (not described here) to select and view the buffers that hold web pages.
+Use other *pmacs* editor commands (described elsewhere) to select and view the buffers that hold web pages.

 Most of these commands can also be invoked in display editor mode by typing [keycodes](#Keycodes).